meilisearch/documentation/guides/advanced_guides/datatypes.md

 ### Array

 An array represents a collection of elements that can be strings or arrays for instance.
-An array is recursively broken into separate string tokens.
+An array is recursively broken into separate string tokens, which means separate words.

+After the tokenizing process, each word is indexed and stored in the global dictionary of the corresponding index.

 #### Example